edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-08-22-restaurant-managers-training-program.md

 Managing an office setting and managing a restaurant are two different animals.
 While managers use similar skills in both settings, the moving parts are very different.

-For one, your restaurant managers training program needs to acknowledge that not all of your managers come to the position with a lot of restaurant experience.
+For one, your restaurant manager training program needs to acknowledge that not all of your managers come to the position with a lot of restaurant experience.
 In a perfect hire, your new manager worked their way up through the chain of command – from dishwasher to manager – but this isn’t always the case.

-In fact, the [National Restaurant Association](http://www.restaurant.org/News-Research/Research/Facts-at-a-Glance){:target="_blank"} notes that nine out of ten restaurant managers start at entry level, meaning that as few as 10% of restaurant managers have any experience in the restaurant business.

-How does this inexperience translate into your bottom line?
+How does this potential inexperience translate into your bottom line?

 * <strong>Higher turnover:</strong> [Public Personnel Management](http://ppm.sagepub.com/content/35/2/163.abstract){:target="_blank"} found that effective training reduced employee turnover by 9%.
 While this figure may seem low, consider the [average cost to train a new manager](https://www.peoplekeep.com/blog/bid/312123/employee-retention-the-real-cost-of-losing-an-employee){:target="_blank"}: $30,000.
 Some estimates are even higher – up to double a manager's annual salary.
 * <strong>Less effective managers:</strong> Inconsistent management results in servers and staff who are less effective.
 This means your restaurant is never quite as productive as it could be, and could also lead to higher turnover rates among your other staff members.